joooooooj/literary-association/README.md

 Now we have a backend servers in Spring Boot running at http://localhost:xxxx and a frontend in React running at http://localhost:3000.

-## Screenshots

-> Project screenshots will be added later

 ## Tech/framework used
 - **React.js** / Create React App
 - **Java** / Spring Boot